Opera Camps

 Conception and Lead: Hanne Muthspiel-Payer

-Opera Camps 2023
+Opera Camps 2026

-For teenagers from 15 to 17 years of age
+For teenagers aged 15 to 17

 Camp languages: German, English

-Public Performance:
+Public Performance

-Saturday, July 29, 4:00 PM
+SA, July 25, 4:00 PM

 UNIVERSITÄT MOZARTEUM / MAX SCHLERETH-SAAL